-When you look at individual holdings, Annaly Capital Management accounts for about 3.24% of the fund's total assets, followed by Brinker International Inc and Universal Corp/va.
+When you look at individual holdings, Annaly Capital Management accounts for about 3.38% of the fund's total assets, followed by Aes Corp and Brinker International Inc.

 Performance and Risk

-The ETF has a beta of 0.50 and standard deviation of 9.91% for the trailing three-year period, making it a medium risk choice in the space.
-With about 49 holdings, it has more concentrated exposure than peers.
+The fund has a beta of 0.60 and standard deviation of 9.16% for the trailing three-year period, which makes DIV a medium risk choice in this particular space.
+With about 53 holdings, it effectively diversifies company-specific risk.